exonum/exonum-doc/src/home/glossary.md

 and/or has access to.
 Light clients can communicate with [full nodes](#full-node) to [retrieve information from the blockchain](#read-request) and initiate [transactions](#transaction).
-The [proofs mechanism](#merkle-proof) allows to minimize the trust during this communication and protect against a range of attacks.
+The [proofs mechanism](#merkle-proof) allows to minimize the trust during this communication and protect the client against a range of attacks.

 ## Local Configuration

-Part of [configuration](#configuration) local for each [full node](#full-node).
+Part of [configuration](#configuration) local to every [full node](#full-node).
 The local configuration is not a part of [the blockchain state](#blockchain-state);
-instead, it's maintained as a local TOML file, which is read during the node startup.
+instead, it’s maintained as a local TOML file, which is read during the node startup.
-[The core](#core) defines several local configuration parameters, such as the private key used to sign consensus and network messages created by the node.
+[The core](#core) defines several local configuration parameters, such as the private key used to sign [consensus and network messages](#consensus-message) created by the node.

 ## Maintainer